Sue: Bob Baker. Why do I know that name?

 Sue: Quick!
 Into the Stargate!

-Sue has never seen an episode of Stargate, so that was a big leap for her as well.
+Sue has never seen a single episode of Stargate, so that was a massive leap for her as well.

-As the credits roll at the halfway point, Sue sums up:
+As the credits begin to roll, Sue sums up:

 Sue: I like the plot.
 I like the plot a lot.

-Sue: It wasn’t bad at all.
-The monsters are a bit silly but they don’t turn up very much.
-It’s definitely well above average so far.top
+Sue: It wasn’t that bad at all.
+The monsters are a bit silly, but they don’t turn up very much.
+It’s definitely above average so far.

 Sue: And today’s monster based on a sexual organ is…

-As the Doctor battles to free himself, Sue leans forward in her chair.
+As the Doctor tries to free himself, Sue leans forward in her chair.

 Sue: He’s like Bear Grylls in this one.
 Very butch.
 I like it.

-Sue: They are quite scary when you can’t see their cute heads.
+Sue: They’re quite scary when you can’t see their cute heads.

-K9 returns to his Master with the news that alien creatures are wandering around the ship.
+K9 breaks the news that alien creatures are now wandering around the ship.

 Me: Are you used to K9’s new voice, now?

-Sue: I think I still prefer the original.
-This one sounds like R2-D2 (she means C-3P0, bless her).
-The original sounded, I don’t know… more human?
+Sue: I think I prefer the original.
+This one sounds like R2-D2 (She means C-3P0, bless her).
+The original sounded, I don’t know… more human.

-Rigg, high as a kite on Vrax, entertains himself by watching his passengers being torn to pieces by rampaging Mandrels on television.
+Rigg, who is as high as a kite on Vrax, entertains himself by watching his passengers being torn to pieces by the rampaging Mandrels.

-Sue: If they made this story again it could be really, really scary.
-The monsters are more cute than scary.
-I want to give one a hug, just like the Doctor is doing now.
+Sue: If they made this story again, it could be really scary.
+Here, the monsters are more cute than scary.
+I want to give them a big hug, just like the Doctor is doing now.

 Me: It’s trying to kill him.

-Sue: I think I can see the zipper at the back.
+Sue: I think I can see a zip.
 This costume is very tatty considering it must be brand new.
 I’m sure I caught a flash of an actor’s white Y-fronts just then.